Learn Korean with EXO: 11 Excellent Songs and So Much More

 Why Learn Korean with EXO?

 There are so many reasons to learn a language through immersion, but it can be really difficult to find ways to immerse yourself in Korean if you don’t live in a place (or can’t travel) where it’s spoken widely.
-This is where pop culture can become an incredibly helpful resource—and EXO are currently, undeniably, the kings of Korean pop culture.
+This is where pop culture can become an incredibly helpful resource—and EXO is a huge staple of Korean pop culture.

 But it doesn’t end there: Once you’re hooked on EXO, your idols are available to you in an enormous range of different ways.